Matthew Rehwoldt: Color commentator (2019–2020)

 In January 2019, it was announced that English would join the commentary team of 205 Live beginning on January 22, 2019, replacing Percy Watson, while still also participating on SmackDown.
 On April 4, English lost to Kassius Ohno at WrestleMania Axxess, in a match that aired on WWE Worlds Collide on April 14.
 This would become his final match in the company.
 On November 1, 2019, English appeared as a guest commentator on SmackDown, as part of a commentary team filling in for Michael Cole and Corey Graves.
 On April 15, 2020, English was released from his WWE contract due to the budget cuts stemming from the COVID-19 pandemic.

 Independent circuit (2020–present)

 After his WWE release, he began to work on the independent circuit under his real name.
 On September 17, 2020, Rehwoldt had his first match on the independent circuit for Zelo Wrestling where he defeated Nick Brubaker.

 Impact Wrestling/Total Nonstop Action Wrestling (2021–present)

 At Slammiversary, on July 17, 2021, a vignette aired promoting Rehwoldt's arrival to Impact Wrestling.
 At Homecoming, Rehwoldt made his debut as part of the Homecoming tournament, teaming with Deonna Purrazzo to defeat Hernandez and Alisha Edwards in the first round, Matt Cardona and Chelsea Green in the semi-finals, and Decay (Crazzy Steve and Rosemary) in the finals to become the Homecoming King and Queen.

 In early 2022, Rehwoldt would join the commentary team regularly, replacing D'lo Brown.
-He would retire as a wrestler to focus on his work as commentator.